 Salaria was sixteen, a student nurse, but she felt, as she said later, ‘as mad as hell.’
 She returned to the sunny window spot where the doctors were eating.
 She dragged the tablecloth from the table, smashing the plates and spilling their food over the floor.

 Her teenage rebellion would probably have led to her dismissal – or worse – but it caught the imagination of the hospital staff.
 They joined Salaria in her protest and a month later the mayor ordered the end of discriminatory practices in the dining room.

-Salaria saw and suffered prejudice every day in New York.
-She had moved to Harlem because black girls were not accepted in nursing schools in Ohio, where she had attended Akron High School and dreamed of being a nurse.
+Salaria had moved to Harlem because black girls were not accepted in nursing schools in Ohio, where she had attended Akron High School and dreamed of being a nurse.
 Born in Georgia in 1917, one of four children, her father was murdered by a patient at the state asylum where he worked as an orderly, something that haunted her entire life.

 Harlem in the 1930s with its speakeasies and jazz clubs was becoming politically active.
 Salaria worked hard at her studies and spent every spare moment in the library reading.
+Her proudest possession was her library card.
 She passed her nursing exams in 1934 and started work on the tuberculosis ward at Sea View Hospital.

 One night when Salaria was at the picture house in Harlem, what she saw on the newsreel changed her life.
 It was October 1935.
 Italy under the dictator Benito Mussolini had invaded Ethiopia.
 She watched the short, pompous little man in a black uniform strut across the screen and he reminded her of the doctor who had ordered her and her friends to leave the table in the canteen when she was a student nurse.